Adalab/bda-modulo-3-evaluacion-final-marianela-gomez/docs/documentation.md

       - Despite these trends, a significant number of users accumulate the same points per distance, regardless of their loyalty card.

+    - Customers by province:

+      - The distribution of customers across provinces is uneven, with Ontario having the highest number of customers, followed by British Columbia and Quebec.
+Prince Edward Island has the fewest customers, reflecting its low population.

+    - Average Salary by Education level:

 3. **Next Steps**:

     - Visualization using geopy and geopandas.